|

 -lumps that may take years to dissolve,

--pain during and after the injection that should subside
+-pain during and after the injection that should subside in 3-4 days,

 - white patches of products if improperly injected.